-The guests on Wahington Journal usually consist of elected officials or those involved in government or experts in the field.
+The guests on Wahington Journal usually consist of elected officials, those involved in government, or experts in the field.
 Many guests are highly biased, representing both the right and left; however, the hosts ask direct questions and typically do not lead guests.
 While the hosts certainly have biases, there is a reasonable balance presented.
 Therefore, Washington Journal is factual in reporting and low biased.

 Failed Fact Checks

 - Guests on the show often make false claims, but there is no record of the hosts making false claims.